AthulJomon/python-sockets/README.md

 Implementation of python sockets.<br>
 Contains python programs for:
 1. Blocking and Non-Blocking Modes
-2. Basic Chat Application
-3. Sending files and images
-4. Sending and receiving python objects
+2. Sending and receiving python objects
-5. Introduction to python sockets
+3. Introduction to python sockets